 - Adults: toothpaste should contain at least 1450 ppm fluoride

 Tooth brushing and flossing is good to keep the teeth protected from plaque and tooth decay.
 But, visiting your dentist for total oral health care is suggested to keep those pearly whites at optimum condition.
 Your dentist can provide you with the best dental care you need to keep your teeth healthy.
-Visit a dental office in Mississauga who can aid you in achieving the best state of your oral and dental care.
+Visit our dental office in Mississauga to achieve the best state of your oral and dental care.